wp-plugins-mirror/wordfence/readme.txt

 9. Logging in is easy with Wordfence 2FA.

 == Changelog ==

+= 7.3.3 - June 11, 2019 =
+* Improvement: Added support for managing the login security settings to Wordfence Central.
+* Improvement: Updated the bundled root CA certificate store.
+* Improvement: Added a check and update flow for mod_php hosts with only the PHP5 directive set for the WAF's extended protection mode.
+* Improvement: Added additional values to Diagnostics for debugging time-related issues, the new fatal error handler settings, and updated the PHP version check to reflect the new 5.6.20 requirement of WordPress.
+* Change: Changed the autoloader for our copy of sodium_compat to always load after WordPress core does.
+* Fix: Fixed the "removed from wordpress.org" detection for plugin, which was broken due to an API change.
+* Fix: Fixed the bulk repair function in the scan results when it included core files.

 = 7.3.2 - May 16, 2019 =
 * Improvement: Updated sodium_compat to address an incompatibility that may occur with the pending WordPress 5.2.1 update.